 What You Should Know About Adopting from Purr Partners

 - Adoption is a lifetime commitment.
 Be sure you can make that commitment.
 It is very traumatic for a cat to lose its home and come back to foster care.
 Don’t just think about now; think about the future.

 - All our cats and kittens are pulled from rural high – kill shelters.
-We thoroughly vet each and every cat and kitten, but we can make no guarantees about the long term health of any of our rescues.
-Please be sure you can make the commitment to financially care for your new family member.
+We thoroughly vet every cat and kitten, but we can make no guarantees about the long term health of any of our rescues.
+Please be sure you can commit to financially caring for your new family member.

 - We request that all potential adopters read our Adoption Policies & Guidelines before completing the application.
-The application is not a commitment, but allows us to start the process and communicate with you.
-We require at least 2 business days to process the application and contact you.
+The application is not a commitment but allows us to start the process and communicate with you.
+We require at least two business days to process the application and contact you.

 - We choose the best home for each cat or kitten.
 We base this on what we know about our foster kitties, and we look at each potential adopter’s situation.
 We try to make sure that our rescues will receive all the love and care they need and want throughout their lifetime, and we want their adoptive family to feel that their new family member is a perfect fit.

-- We strongly believe that having a veterinarian is very important.
-We feel that the best chance for a cat or kitten to remain healthy is to have that annual vet visit.
-Having a relationship with a vet is one of the main things that we look for when making a decision about placement.
-Even totally indoor cats should get a yearly exam to help prevent any issues.
+- We strongly believe that having consistent veterinarian care is very important.
+The best chance for a cat or kitten to remain healthy is to have that annual vet visit.
+Having a relationship with a vet is one of the main things that we look for when deciding placement.
+Even totally indoor cats should get a yearly exam to identify and prevent any issues.